 INSURANCE COVERAGE TO BORROWERS

-Your Company had taken “Special Contingency Insurance” with The New India Assurance Company Limited, which covers theborrowers of your Company as under:
+Your Company had taken “Special Contingency Insurance” with The New India Assurance Company Ltd., which covers the borrowers of your Company as under:

 • Personal Accident Insurance: Personal accident (death only) risk cover, free of cost to the borrowers up to the extent of